International Travel

 • Shopping malls and markets

-• Public transportation systems, including subways, buses, trains, and scheduled commercial flights.
+• Public transportation systems (including subways, buses, trains, and scheduled commercial flights)

 Crime: Carjacking is common, even during daylight hours, and particularly on the highways from Jordan and Kuwait to Baghdad.
-Kidnappings of foreigners, Iraqi citizens, and dual U.S.-Iraqi citizens can occur for ransom or political/religious reasons.
+Kidnappings of foreign nationals, Iraqi citizens, and dual U.S.-Iraqi citizens can occur for ransom or political/religious reasons.
 Many hostages have been killed.
 The murder rate remains high due to terrorism, tribal and family disputes, and religious/sectarian tensions.
 Sexual assault and domestic violence are common.
 Petty theft is common in Iraq, including pickpocketing and theft of valuables from hotel rooms and private residences.

 Demonstrations occur frequently.
-They may take place in response to political or economic issues, on politically significant holidays, and during international events.
+They may take place in response to political or economic issues.
+They may also occur on politically significant holidays, and during international events.

-• Avoid areas around protests and demonstrations.
+• Demonstrations can be unpredictable, avoid areas around protests and demonstrations.

 • Check local media for updates and traffic advisories.